LebedevSergeyVach/WebsiteProductPlacement/README.md

 # Links and versions to the website

-* [Lebedev SergeyVach](https://github.com/LebedevSergeyVach) – Product Lead & Fullstack Developer
+* [Lebedev Sergey Vyacheslav](https://github.com/LebedevSergeyVach) – Product Lead & Fullstack Developer

 * [Website](http://109.111.185.225) - a link to a website located on its server with a white (external) ip address connected.
 [LebedevSergeyVach](https://github.com/LebedevSergeyVach).
 A fresh and constantly updated version of the site.